-2. The way the two types of machines work is super important.
+2. FYI: The way the two types of machines work is super important

-3. There are other considerations, like time, money, and how long your juice will keep.
+3. When deciding on a juice, consider your time, money, and how long your juice will keep

 The other benefit to centrifugal juicing is ease.
 “It’s less expensive, quick, convenient, and easier to clean up, too,” Helms says, which explains why made-to-order juice bars choose it (you’d miss your meeting if they were cold-pressing on site), and may also be a consideration if you’re thinking of making juice at home.

-If you do choose cold-pressed, the trickiest aspect comes with a new(ish) process called HPP.
-Only some companies are using to make it possible for them to preserve bottled juices for up to three weeks.
-Check back soon for a full update on that issue—once your body has fully absorbed this one. —Lisa Elaine Held
+If you do choose cold-pressed, the trickiest aspect comes with a process called high-pressure processing (HPP).
+Only some companies are using to make it possible for them to preserve bottled juices for up to three weeks, but the US Food and Drug Administration (FDA) has not validated that process yet.
+For now, try to stick with labels you know.

 This post was originally published on July 13, 2014; updated on April 28, 2020.